chrisguindon/chrisguindon.github.io/content/post/navigating-the-shift-from-drupal-7-to-drupal-9-10-at-the-eclipse-foundation.md

 * Account Profile API: This API offers user information, covering ECA status and profile details like bios.
 * User Deletion API: This API monitors user deletion requests ensuring the right to be forgotten.
 * Committer Paperwork API: This API keeps tabs on the status of ongoing committer paperwork records.
-* Eclipse USS: The Eclipse User Storage Service (USS) allows Eclipse projects to store user-specific project information on the Eclipse Foundation servers.
+* Eclipse USS: The Eclipse User Storage Service (USS) allows Eclipse projects to store user-specific project information on our servers.

 ## Conclusion: A Forward-Looking Transition